-A daily performance fee is calculated on the difference between the daily performance of the Fund and the rate of 8% pa (performance hurdle).
+A daily performance fee is calculated at 20.0% of the difference between the daily performance of the Fund and the rate of 8% pa (performance hurdle).
 Daily performance fees can be positive or negative, depending on whether the Fund's performance is higher or lower than the performance hurdle.